prigoyal/pytorch_memonger/README.md

 There are few special kinds of layers like Batch normalization, dropout that should be handled carefully.
 The details for handling those are also available in the tutorial

+## References

+[1].
+Siskind, Jeffrey Mark, and Barak A. Pearlmutter.
+"Divide-and-Conquer Checkpointing for Arbitrary Programs with No User Annotation." arXiv preprint arXiv:1708.06799 (2017).